 The label design is a direct result of a cruise they took in the Caribbean.
 While on this small cruise ship they met a number of other passengers – who when they found out the Ojdana’s were from Napa mentioned there was another couple from Napa on board and that they needed to meet.
 The individual they met was head of label design for Constellation Brands at the time.
 With perfect timing, they hired him to help design their own label.
 After a number of designs and input from friends and family they choose a classy looking outline of a diamond – which ties in well with their Diamond Mountain location.

-The 2010 reveals a plethora of aromas in the glass – it is bursting with life, showing bigger fruit than the 2009 vintage.
+The 2010 Vineyard 511 Cabernet Sauvignon reveals a plethora of aromas in the glass – it is bursting with life, showing bigger fruit than the 2009 vintage.
 A sweet core of fruit shows – initially black berry, a hint of white pepper and as the wine opens, baking spices.
 But the fruit is always there and as it evolves in the glass notes of brown chocolate come forth – think chocolate covered cherries.
 The palate is balanced – with fine grained delicate tannins.
 A clean finish lingers with high toned fruit – and lasts for some time.

 Both Ed and Irene are actively involved in the wine community.
 Ed has served a number of years on the Executive Leadership Board for the UC Davis Viticulture and Enology program.
 He helped raise money to fund the college’s state of the art research winery.
-Irene serves on the board of the The Napa Valley Film Festival.
-Ed was also Executive Producer of the critically acclaimed “food” movie – Jiro Dreams of Sushi – about a Sushi Chef in Tokyo who runs a 10-seat restaurant in a basement of a metro stop – which also happens to have earned 3 stars from Michelin.
+They are founding patrons of the Napa Valley Film Festival and Irene serves on their board.
+Ed was also Executive Producer of the critically acclaimed “culinary” movie – Jiro Dreams of Sushi – about a Sushi Chef in Tokyo who runs a 10-seat restaurant in a basement of a metro stop – which also happens to have earned the coveted 3-star rating from Michelin.